bartekfr/dictionary/README.md

-dictionary
+Backbone dictionary app
 ==========

-simple backbone dictionary app
+##simple backbone dictionary app

+User can:

+* add words and their translation
+* search for word
+* edit entries
+* remove entries

+Each entry has its own url.